FizzyMo/Number-1-Team/README.md

 Instructions:
 * Click on the "Get Aritcles" button to grab articles from The New York Times

-Click on the link to play!
+Click on the link to try it out! https://fizzymo.github.io/Number-1-Team/
-https://fizzymo.github.io/Number-1-Team/